 - Quick and easy to make: This raspberry scone recipe takes less than 30 minutes to make.
 Ten minutes to prep and only twelve (to fifteen) minutes to bake.

 - Allergy-friendly: This vegan scone recipe calls for whole wheat pastry flour.
-However, it can be subbed for a gluten-free flour blend.
+However, it can be substituted for a gluten-free flour blend.

 - Perfect pairing for tea: I am a huge tea drinker.
 These scones are the perfect pairing for a cup of tea.

-Add these vegan raspberry scones to your favorite Raepublic recipes list, along with these Pumpkin Spice Vegan Scones!
-For a cozy drink, make this Golden Milk Latte or Oat Milk Matcha Latte.
+Add these vegan raspberry scones to your favorite Raepublic recipes list, along with these pumpkin apice vegan scones!
+For a cozy drink, make this golden milk latte or oat milk matcha latte.

 Nutrition For Mental Health